DukeLarsey/Linux-Administration-Project/README.md

 <br>

 ### Additional Group Access Configuration
-1. Configure the IT_Admin account to have access to the other department groups.
+1. Configure the IT_Admin account to have access to the other department groups:
 ```bash
 sudo usermod -aG Management IT_Admin
 ```